Fiserv/transfer-now/docs/getting-started/TN-Integration-Guide/SSL-Authentication.md

 <li>(OW, MA) The Fiserv ePayments CI Server responds by sending its public key using a digital certificate previously signed by a trusted third-party certificate authority (CA).</li>

 <li>(OW, MA) The Client Server checks the Fiserv ePayments CI Server’s certificate to determine whether the signing CA’s root certificate (containing the CA’s public key) is contained in its trusted root store.
 If the digital signature on the Fiserv ePayments CI Server's certificate matches the digital signature on one of the CA root certificates, then the Fiserv ePayments CI Server can be trusted. </li>

-<li>(OW, MA) The Client Server checks the Fiserv ePayments CI Server’s certificate to determine whether the signing CA’s root certificate (containing the CA’s public key) is contained in its trusted root store.
-If the digital signature on the Fiserv ePayments CI Server's certificate matches the digital signature on one of the CA root certificates, then the Fiserv ePayments CI Server can be trusted.</li>

 <li>(MA) The Fiserv ePayments CI Server now requests that the Client Server send its public key contained within its certificate.</li>